 Crawfish Roe

 If you have ever opened up a Crawfish and found a group of bright red eggs, then you happened across a pregnant female Crawfish.
 Lobster roe can be compared to mild caviar.
-It is not as salty or intense as salmon roe but has a delicate mineral taste just like the ocean water.

 If the roe inside your Crawfish is still black, that means it has not been thoroughly cooked and should be returned to the oven.
 Once red, the roe is fully cooked and edible!